All too often I hear people say, ‘I feel this way about myself, because my mother/father used to tell me (fill in the blank)’.

-Please note I am not talking about physical and sexual abuse in this post.
+Please also note – I am not talking about physical and sexual abuse in this post.
 Even severe emotional abuse in some cases.
-If you have constantly had your parents telling you – you are worthless – you’re going to have some sort of emotional scarring.
-People who have suffered through these terrible ordeals should seek out professional help.
+If you have constantly had your parents telling you ‘you’re worthless’ – you may have some sort of emotional scarring.
+People who have suffered through these terrible ordeals should seek out professional help when they need it.

-Also I use the words Mum and Dad in this post, but I realise there are a lot of other configurations for modern family life.
-People are raised by grandparents, step parents, single parents, same sex parents and a host of others.
+I use the words Mum and Dad in this post, but I realize there are a lot of other configurations for modern family life.
+People are raised by grandparents, step-parents, single parents, same-sex parents and a host of others.
 Just to clarify, I use Mum and Dad or the word parents simply for convenience.

 You have to take responsibility for yourself